ciarangriffin93/Hangman-game/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ciarangriffin93/Hangman-game)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+## Technologies Used

+languages used:

+* [Python](https://www.python.org/): Used to provide functionality to the site.

+* [Git](https://git-scm.com): Used write Git to commit and push the code for the development of the website.

+* [Gitpod](https://gitpod.io): Cloud IDE was used to write, commit, and push code to GitHub.

+* [Github](https://github.com): Used frequently to commit and push code.

+* [Heroku](https://dashboard.heroku.com/apps): Deploy a live version of the terminal.

+* [OS](https://docs.python.org/3/library/os.html): Used to clear the terminal.

+* [Fancy-text-pro](https://www.fancytextpro.com/): Used to create art with text.

+* [Canva](https://www.canva.com/online-whiteboard/flowcharts/): Used create a flowchart for project preparation.